RWKV/RWKV-wiki/docs/RWKV-Fine-Tuning/DiSHA-Fine-Tuning.md

 --peft disha --disha_config $disha_config \
 # The following are optional
 # --op cuda/fla/triton (choose different operators, default is cuda if this parameter is not added)
-# --wandb RWKV-PEFT-LoRA (whether to use wandb to monitor the training process)
+# --wandb RWKV-PEFT-DiSHA (whether to use wandb to monitor the training process)
 # --quant int8/nf4 (whether to quantize the training)
 # --lr_schedule wsd (whether to enable cosine annealing to optimize the learning rate, default lr_schedule = cos_decay)
 ```